Search:

 Tararua Annual

 TTC's annual publication,Tararua, chronicles and showcases the club's people, history, activities, interests and achievements.
-It features notable events in the life of the club, accounts and photos of members' trips and activities, and tributes to club members who have died.
+It features notable events in the life of the club, accounts and photos of members' trips and activities, and tributes to deceased club members.

 Tararua covers a 12-month period to late October and is published at the end of November.
-Printed copies of the 2024 edition will be posted to all club members except those who notify the Editor by 10 November that they choose not to receive one.
+Club members may buy printed copies of the 2025 edition.
+Purchase arrangements will be notified to all members in August.

 Editions of Tararua from the first volume (1947) are available online.